 Test, Revise, and Test Your Plan Again

-Your disaster recovery solution will only be successful if you have multiple people working in tandem to ensure that it happens regularly and effectively.
+Your disaster recovery strategies will only be successful if you have multiple people working in tandem to ensure that it happens regularly and effectively.
 Otherwise, if the disaster renders that one person responsible for the strategy unavailable, you’ll be left in dire straits.
 On the other side of things, the more people involved means more can get done, and the work is easier to achieve.

 This is why it helps to have a hierarchy of people responsible for various parts of your plan; if one key person is unable to pull off the full plan, then at least certain other aspects of your continuity strategy will go off without a hitch.
 Furthermore, these processes should be written out to make them as accessible and easy-to-follow as possible.